Manidrag/the-New-Assignment-hh/Readme.md

 Run RH in Backend folder

 {npm install
- node API.js} go to Use Api directory rr
+ node API.js} go to Use Api directory rrhh

 in both the backend and frontend folders.
 In the frontend folder,